JoseRoca/WinFBX/docs/RichEdit/CTextDocument2 Class.md

 Opens a specified document.
 There are parameters to specify access and sharing privileges, creation and conversion of the file, as well as the code page for the file.

 ```
-FUNCTION CTextDocument2.Open (BYVAL pVar AS VARIANT PTR, BYVAL Flags AS LONG, BYVAL CodePage AS LONG) AS HRESULT
+FUNCTION CTextDocument2.Open (BYVAL pVar AS VARIANT PTR, BYVAL Flags AS LONG = 0, BYVAL CodePage AS LONG = 0) AS HRESULT
    this.SetResult(m_pTextDocument2->lpvtbl->Open(m_pTextDocument2, pVar, Flags, CodePage))
    RETURN m_Result
 END FUNCTION